-We start by descending in the zone of 30 meters, where reef sharks, gray and white points meet.
-The heartbeat is accelerated when the first shark's shadow comes in, which is very close to the divers, then moves away, with a soft lateral ripple of the tail.
+We start by going down to the 30 meters zone, where the reef sharks, grey and white tip, cross.
+The heartbeat accelerates when the shadow of the first shark appears, approaching very, very close to the divers, then moving away, with a soft lateral undulation of the tail.

 And then Mike, our dive master, bangs on his bottle with his iron rod.
 Ding, ding.
 He gestures us to raise our heads.
 A huge barracudas bench above us.

 But here comes another shark, and then two others, in the other direction.
 Damn.
 I should have removed the flash.
-My picture is missed, the beast went a little too far.
-I get drunk with my camera, go to video mode and film another white tip who has the goodness to go straight to me ...
-(See the video below, at the end of the article.)
+My photo is a failure, the beast went a little too far.
+I got tangled up with my camera, switched to video mode and filmed another white tip (See the video below, at the end of the article.)

-We then go up to a huge coral plateau, in the 14 meters zone.
-There, there is big and small.
+Then we go up to the height of a huge coral plateau, in the 14 meters zone.
+There, there are big and small.

-Sharks, always, who come to rest on the bottom.
+Sharks, always, coming to rest on the bottom.
 Turtles, everywhere.
-There are so many that you feel like stepping on it.
+There are so many of them that you feel like you are walking on them.
 They are the biggest I have ever seen.

 The small tropical fauna

-And then here the hunt for smaller animals among the corals resumes: moray eels, frog fishes, shrimps, porcelain crabs, nudibranchs, garden eels who leave their small eel head sand like so many tiny periscopes (it is necessary at all costs that I find the names in French) ...
+And then here the hunt for smaller animals among the corals resumes: moray eels, frog fishes, shrimps, porcelain crabs, nudibranchs, garden eels who stick their little eel heads out of the sand like tiny periscopes (I have to find the names in French at all costs)...

 Ding, ding.
 Ding, ding.
 Mike has something to show us every 30 seconds.
 I don't even have time to take my pictures quietly anymore!

 The dive at Barracuda Point ends smoothly in shallow water on the coral reef, teeming with life and colors.

 The usual tropical fauna is there: angel fish, triggerfish, parrot fish, clown fish, diagrams, groupers and even a huge greenish napoleon with its hump on the forehead...